-The Proposed Project would introduce a new ellipsoid, highly distinctive Arena Structure with a grid-like façade and roof, and the roof and appurtenances would rise no higher than 150 feet and would occupy an area that currently includes an existing city street.
-While taller at its peak height than surrounding development, the Arena Structure would have a multi-faceted façade and would be highly articulated from the ground level to the peak of the roof.
+While taller at its peak height than surrounding development, the Arena Structure would have a multi-faceted façade and would be highly articulated from the ground level to the canopy parapet.
 As such, the design, shape, and scale of the Arena Structure would be visually distinctive and would create a new visual element along this street.

-Viewpoint 5: View of Proposed Project Site Facing Southwest from the Intersection of West Century Boulevard and South Doty Avenue
+Figure 3.1-6 Viewpoint 5: View of Proposed Project Site Facing Southwest from the Intersection of West Century Boulevard and South Doty Avenue